rch4-org/rch4-org.github.io/content/rch4_clinical_data.md

 *   **Monthly monitoring report compliance** 100%

     We insist on reports being submitted on the designated day, or if unavoidable exception, at least within 7 days from the designated reporting day

+## Confounding issues

+The customary confounding issues, e.g., inclusion criteria, study design, placebo effect, cohorts, randomising, etc., are not applicable due to no exclusion criteria – first come first served basis - and far longer treatment than most clinical trials, i.e., continual open ended treatment for as long as charitable funding is available.
+Factors which affect the progression of the disease and the ALSFRS-R score are known, noted and factored for, e.g., Tracheostomy, NIV, Gastrostomy, Botox, Nuedexta, etc. The latter two do not address the progress of the disease itself - life extension - only alleviate consequential side effects.